SKAJohanVenter/tango-controls-tui/README.md

 ## Goals

-- A fast, easy to navigate Tango device explorer wihout the need to use a GUI/browser.
+- A fast, easy to navigate Tango device explorer wihout the need to use a GUI/browser

-- Watch attributes change values without having to configure a GUI/browser.
+- Watch attributes change values without having to configure a GUI/browser

 ## Limitations

 - Not all attribute types are able to be displayed in the watchlist.
 - Attributes in the watchlist are polled sequentially.
-Thus values may be missed for attributes that update quickly .
+Thus values may be missed for attributes that update quickly
-- Events are not supported.
+- Events are not supported

 ## Features